 Remember: Tarot cards are mirrors, not crystal balls.
 They reflect your inner wisdom and current energy state, not an unchangeable destiny.
 The one truly in control of your life is always you.

 We hope this guide helps you walk your tarot path with greater confidence and stability.
-If you have any questions about tarot reading, feel free to try a free reading experience on AI Tarot!
+If you have any questions about tarot reading, feel free to try a free reading on AI Tarot!